Prostate Problems Erectile Disfunction

 PEMF vs. Traditional BPH Treatments: A Direct Comparison

-Here's how PEMF therapy stacks up against conventional options:
+Here's how PEMF therapy stacks up against conventional options based on current evidence:

 - ✅ Completely non-invasive (no anesthesia, no incisions)